Continuum of Care (CoC)

 Intent to Apply

-For all agencies planning to submit an application: email CoCApp@ihfa.org to indicate your intention to apply by December 1, 2025 at 6:00 pm MDT.
-You will receive a confirmation email thereafter with a link to access Procorem.
-After you’re granted access to Procorem, you will have access to the CoC application and any other materials.
+For all organizations planning to apply or who need access to the application materials to review and make decisions on, please email CoCApp@ihfa.org to indicate your intention by June 30, 2026.
+You will receive a confirmation email with a link to access Procorem.
+After you’re granted access to Procorem, you can view the CoC application and any other related materials.

 Timeline

-November 19 CoC NOFO posted to IHFA website
+June 23 CoC NOFO posted to IHFA website, Intent to apply starts

-December 31 Local CoC Ranking Results and Priority Listing posted on website
+August 10 Local CoC Ranking Results and Priority Listing posted

 Contact Information